LynxDevIO/FileFortress/README.md

 FileFortress aims to be a secure file management application designed to help users safely store and organize their files.
 It supports creating, opening, and importing encrypted containers for enhanced security.

+## Attention
+Please, if you try this program do so with caution, because it is in development.
+You can build it by yourself using Maven.

 ## Features
 - Create new encrypted containers.
 - Open and manage existing containers.